dougpulse/Cognos/CognosScripts/README.md

 ## HolidayCalendar.js
 Provides a HolidayCalendar object used by some methods of the Date object that are defined in ObjectMethods.js.<br />Used by Prompt.js.

+## HolidayCalendarControl.js
+Custom Control module to define the data set for the HolidayCalendar object in Prompts.js.

 ## mapOpenLayers.js
 Provides a means to present points on a map using a base map from OpenStreetMap or ArcGISOnline.